Career Pathways

 IS 497 Field Practice Course

-This course is available to all IS Major and IS Honours students.
 Students earn credits by participating in local or international volunteer or work placements (including co-op).
 Students reflect on their experiences through written assignments and small group discussions, relating their insights to topics and issues studied in their academic program.
+This course is available to all IS major, honours, and minor students, and it’s delivered online.

 United Nations International Internship Programme for Students

-The School has partnered with the United Nations Association in Canada to offer the United Nations International Internship Programme for Students (IIPS).
-This program offers a remarkable chance for students to gain valuable work experience within the United Nations system.
+Through a partnership with the United Nations Association in Canada, the School for International Studies offers the United Nations International Internship Programme for Students (IIPS), a unique opportunity to gain hands-on experience within the UN system.

 Co-op